12 Facts About the South American Bushmaster

 Meanwhile, the Chocoan bushmaster is separated from the South American bushmaster by the Andes mountains.
 Originally, it was separated from central American bushmasters by rising sea levels and open ocean, which cut off South America.
 3.5 million years ago, the Panama land bridge reformed, and the Chocoan and Central American bushmasters were reunited, but were now too genetically distinct to interbreed, and remained as separate species forever.

 As for the two South American bushmaster species, the Atlantic forest version (eastern Brazil) split far more recently: just 300,000-800,000 years ago.
 In the Pleistocene, conditions were far cooler, creating swathes of forest habitat they could use as a corridor to the Atlantic.
-As the climate warmed, these were cut off.
+As the climate warmed, these were cut off, remaining stuck in a separate eastern colony.

 1. Most likely a form of modified trachea.
 The king cobra is able to make a deep growling sound and scientists found that its trachea was lined with multiple small pouches which altered sound waves.